List of Critical Role cast members: Marisha Ray

 In Campaign 1 Ray plays Keyleth of the Air Ashari, a half-elf druid.
 Throughout the campaign Kayleth is on her Aramenté – a right of passage undertaken by future leaders of her tribe.
 She also hopes to find her mother, who vanished during her own Aramenté years earlier.

 Ray plays Beauregard "Beau" Lionett in Campaign 2.
 Beau is a human monk working for the Order of the Cobalt Soul to root out corruption in the Dwendalian Empire.
 Beau is initially presented as being resentful of authority and anti-social, and rises to the rank of Expositor to carry out sensitive, covert investigations.

 Campaign 3 sees Ray play Laudna, a resurrected human (known in-universe as a "hollow one" (Note: A race option within the Dungeons and Dragons sourcebook Explorer's Guide to Wildemount)) warlock and sorcerer (Note: Campaign 3 starts with Laudna already multiclassed) who was killed during the massacre that began the Whitestone Rebellion in 810 PD and was resurrected by necromantic magics; she has since occasionally heard the voice of the deceased Delilah Briarwood.
 She wandered for decades before meeting Imogen in the Taloned Highlands; the two later travelled to Jrusar in 843 PD.
 Laudna was killed by Otohan Thull of the Ruby Vanguard during a battle at the Paragon's Call fortress which led the Bells Hells to go on a successful quest to magically resurrect her.
 Later in the campaign, Laudna forms a romantic relationship with Imogen.

-In Campaign 4, Ray plays as Murray Mag'nesson.
+In Campaign 4, Ray plays as Murray Mag'nesson, a dwarven diviner wizard who is a bursar at the Penteveral, an arcane college.
+She was friends with Thjazi.